gecko0307/dagon/doc/tutorials/Tutorial 18. Nuklear GUI.md

 }
 ```

-Mouse interaction is a little complicated if you use it somewhere outside of Nuklear — for example, to control the 3D camera that orbits the scene.
+Mouse interaction is a little complicated if you use it somewhere outside of Nuklear â€” for example, to control the 3D camera that orbits the scene.
 In this case, you have to check UI focus as shown above: if no widget is touched by this mouse event, then the view component can be activated, and vice versa.

 Nuklear supports multi-window layouts.
-Let’s add a window with a text field:
+Letâ€™s add a window with a text field:

 ```d
 if (ui.begin("Input", NKRect(100, 100, 230, 200),